LucaDev13/api-client-ruby/README.md

 `invisiblehand.sample.yml` file.

-Because product data differs depending on where that product is being sold (for example, `amazon.com` and `amazon.co.uk` can differ in price and such), the API returns you only the data relevant to the region that you specify.
+Because product data differs depending on where that product is being sold (for example, `amazon.com` and `amazon.co.uk` differ in currency, price and so on), the API returns only the data relevant to the region that you specify.

 A product that exists in our dataset and has only pages in the UK will not be returned for queries that are done on the US API endpoint.